New World Pictures: Affiliation agreement with Fox, acquisition by News Corporation, and transfer to Disney

 The stations that became Fox affiliates had to acquire or produce additional programming to fill their broadcast days, as Fox programmed significantly fewer hours of network content (prime time programming for two hours on Monday through Saturdays and three hours on Sundays, the Monday through Saturday children's block Fox Kids, and an hour of late night programming on Saturdays) than its three established major network competitors; on top of that, most of the New World stations (with KTVI later becoming the lone exception) declined to carry the Fox Kids block.
-The time vacated by news programs, daytime shows and children's programs from each station's former network was filled by additional syndicated programming and, in particular, local newscasts.
+The time vacated by news programs, daytime shows and children's programs from each station's former network was filled by additional syndicated programming, particularly local newscasts.
 The deal as a whole (as well as a second affiliation agreement that was struck one month after the New World deal through the purchase of four stations by a joint venture with Savoy Pictures) caused a domino effect that resulted in various individual and group affiliation deals involving all four networks (primarily CBS, Fox, and ABC) affecting television stations in more than 70 media markets; in most of those areas, New World did not own a station.

 Three New World stations were excluded from the Fox affiliation deal.
 In Boston, where New World owned WSBK-TV, Fox was already affiliated with WFXT (channel 25).
-WVTM was exempted in Birmingham, as, in the summer of 1995, New World sold WBRC as well as WGHP to Fox Television Stations, with WBRC switching to Fox after its affiliation contract with ABC expired on August 31, 1996.
+WVTM was exempted in Birmingham, as, in the summer of 1995, New World sold WBRC and WGHP to Fox Television Stations, with WBRC switching to Fox after its affiliation contract with ABC expired on August 31, 1996.
 KNSD (also a UHF station) also did not switch as Fox was already affiliated with a VHF station in the San Diego market, Tijuana, Baja California, Mexico-based XETV-TV (channel 6).
-Both KNSD and WVTM retained their NBC affiliations, although in 1995 its contract was renewed for ten years.
-New World planned to sell all three stations as well, in order to comply with the FCC's twelve-station ownership limit.
+KNSD and WVTM retained their NBC affiliations, although in 1995, its contract was renewed for 10 years.
+New World planned to sell all 3 stations as well, to comply with the FCC's 12-station ownership limit.
 In November 1994, New World sold WSBK-TV to the Paramount Stations Group subsidiary of Viacom for $100 million.